Bret Baier

-William Bret Baier (/'beɪɚ/ BAY-ər; born August 4, 1970) is the host of Special Report with Bret Baier on the Fox News Channel and the chief political correspondent for Fox.
+William Bret Baier (/'beɪɚ/ BAY-ər; born August 4, 1970) is an American journalist and the host of Special Report with Bret Baier on Fox News and the chief political anchor for Fox.
 He previously worked as the network's Chief White House Correspondent and Pentagon correspondent.

 Early life

 Baier was born in Rumson, New Jersey, to a family of mixed German and Irish origins.
 Raised Catholic, he attended Marist School, a private Roman Catholic high school in Atlanta, Georgia, graduating in 1988.
-Baier then attended the methodist DePauw University in Greencastle, Indiana, graduating in 1992 with a BA degree in political science and English.
-At DePauw, he became a member of the Xi Chapter of the Sigma Chi fraternity.
+Baier then attended the DePauw University in Greencastle, Indiana, graduating in 1992 with a BA degree in political science and English.
+At DePauw, he became a member of the Xi chapter of Sigma Chi fraternity.

 Career

 Baier began his television career with a local station WJWJ TV16 on Hilton Head Island, South Carolina, before joining WRAL-TV, then CBS affiliate in Raleigh, North Carolina.
 He sent an audition tape to Fox News in 1998, and was hired as the network's Atlanta bureau chief.

 On September 11, 2001, he drove from Georgia to Arlington, Virginia, to cover the attack on the Pentagon.
 He never returned to the Atlanta bureau and was instead tapped as the network's Pentagon correspondent, remaining at the post for five years and taking 11 trips to Afghanistan and 13 trips to Iraq.

-He was named Fox News's White House correspondent in 2007, covering the administration of George W. Bush.
+He was named Fox News's White House correspondent in 2007, covering the presidential administration of George W. Bush.
 In the fall of 2007, he began substituting for Brit Hume, then the anchor of Special Report, on Fridays.

 On December 23, 2008, Hume anchored his final show and announced Baier would replace him as anchor of Special Report.
 He hosted his first show as permanent anchor on January 5, 2009.

+In an email shortly after the 2020 United States presidential election, Baier argued that Fox should pull its projection that Joe Biden had won the state of Arizona.
+Baier worried that the projection might upset Fox viewers enough for them to abandon the network.

 In October 2021, Baier promoted his new book To Rescue the Republic: Ulysses S. Grant, the Fragile Union, and the Crisis of 1876 on The Late Show with Stephen Colbert.